DataDome

 Of course, you should also tighten the security of your payment platform, so a customer only has a few tries to make a payment before a transaction attempt is flagged as suspicious.
 You should also implement the security measures described previously, such as MFA and asking for CVVs.

-Because so much of credit card fraud relies on automation, the best way to credit card fraud prevention is through fraud detection and prevention software.
+Because so much of credit card fraud relies on automation, the best method for credit card fraud prevention is through fraud detection and prevention software.
 This type of software can pinpoint automated requests by looking at its fingerprints and behavioral patterns, and will block any automated request that isn’t allowed.

-Other ways to detect credit card fraud is by looking out for suspicious transaction activity, such as many small purchases or a sudden large purchase.
-The number of chargebacks you receive is a good indicator of credit card fraud too.
-You want to keep the number of chargebacks divided by the volume of transactions below 1%.
-If it’s above that threshold, you need to look into better credit card fraud protection.
+Other ways to detect credit card fraud include monitoring for suspicious transaction activity and tracking your chargeback rate.
+The number of chargebacks divided by the volume of transactions should be kept below 1%.
+If it’s above that threshold, you’ll want to look into better credit card fraud protection.

 DataDome is extremely lightweight and takes only minutes to install within your existing tech architecture.
 It adds no latency to wherever you install it and it is compliant with global privacy data laws.
 If you’re curious to learn more, you can either start a free 30-day trial today or schedule a live product demo to see how it works.